 Macro Photography as a Beginner.
-Landscape and Travel Fine Art Photography — Ramon Fritz
+Ramon Fritz Fine Art Photography

 Returning to photography after a lengthy sabbatical is in part inspired by Instagram.
 A long time friend of mine has an instagram account with macro photography that she takes with her iPhone and specialised lenses.
 I originally started out with my iPhone on a series called 'Follow the Thames' in which I documented my journey up and down the Thames River in the UK.
 I was hoping to start a blog documenting people who live and work beside the river and river life in general but other work was prioritised over this.